 - Press any key.
-The Display will be visible again and the Display Auto-Off timer starts again.
-The display will be turned off again when the time has elapsed. - Connect the power adapter; the Auto-Off timer is inactive now.
+The Display Auto-Off timer starts again and the display will be turned off when the time has elapsed. - Connect the power adapter; the Auto-Off timer is inactive now.

 Changing the Auto Set Options

 With the next procedure you can choose how auto set behaves when you press the AUTO-MANUAL (auto set) key.